telefonicaid/iotagent-node-lib/README.md

 For the authentication mechanisms to work, the `authentication` attribute in the configuration has to be fully configured, and the `authentication.enabled` subattribute should have the value `true`.

 When the administrator of a service is configuring a set of devices or device types in the IoT Agent to use a secured Context Broker, he should follow this steps:
-* First, a Trust token should be requested to Keystone, using the service administrator credentials, the role ID and the IOT Agent User ID.
+* First, a Trust Token Id should be requested to Keystone, using the service administrator credentials, the role ID and the IOT Agent User ID.
 The Trust token can be retrieved using the following request (shown as a curl command):
 ```
 curl http://${KEYSTONE_HOST}/v3/OS-TRUST/trusts \
     -s \